aroberge/reeborg/docs/breakout_py_en/_build/html/_sources/stay.txt

 should focus on putting all the pieces together quickly, not worrying about how polished it looks - otherwise, you might never finish the game.

-Personally, at this point, I find the fact that the circle goes beyond the boundaries of the canvas somewhat distracting.
-So, before implementing other parts of the code, I will fix that.
-I have a reason for doing so as you will see later.